connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 Haven't we gone far enough?
 Well, maybe, but in for a penny.

-Maybe now you have a handful of very similar looking behaviors, interceptors, middlewares, etc. Maybe you have logging absolutely everywhere.
+Maybe now you have a handful of very similar looking behaviors, interceptors, middlewares, etc, and you have logging absolutely everywhere.

 ![Log all of the things](/images/memes/log-all-the-things.png)